cardboardcode/main/docs/DeveloperGuide.md

 **API** : [`Storage.java`](../src/main/java/main/storage/Storage.java)

 * UserPref` objects and TaskTracker data are saved in json format and can be read back.
+* Task data are saved in XML format and can be read back

 #### Common classes